kbiharie/TACTiCS/README.md

 The `tutorial.ipynb` notebook explains step-by-step how to use TACTiCS for a comparison across two species, including how to create protein sequence embeddings.

 ### Datasets
 All datasets used are publicly available.
-For convenience, the protein sequences, protein embeddings, raw count data and trained models for 50k subsets of the data can be found on [Zonodo](link).
+For convenience, the protein sequences, protein embeddings, raw count data and trained models for 50k subsets of the data can be found on [Zenodo](https://doi.org/10.5281/zenodo.7582460).
 The full unprocessed dataset can be downloaded [here](https://doi.org/10.5281/zenodo.6786357).